google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 <!--
 You will then be presented with a file selector dialog box.
-Find the file on your local machine and then click the 'Open' button.
+Find the file on your local machine, and then click the 'Open' button.

 Image Details:
 * [file-selector.png](http://www.google.com): Copyright Google